 Let’s start by admiring HOW big this printer is, tallying up to an altogether impressive 2178 mm x 1238 mm x 1488 mm footprint with a total weight of 730 kg while the processing station is 2990 mm x 934 mm x 2400 mm with a load of 480 kg.
 Unlike the majority of industrial 3D printers, the HP Jet Fusion 3D 4200 extends horizontally rather than vertically making it more akin to a large photocopier in terms of its physical presence.

-Aesthetically, it retains all the futuristic contours and functional allure we’ve come to expect from HP products allied to a beautiful dual color scheme of stylish dark gray and black.
+Aesthetically, it keeps all the futuristic contours and functional allure we’ve come to expect from HP products allied to a wonderful dual color scheme of stylish dark gray and black.
 The model is effectively made up of a printer, a build unit, and processing station that when combined create an all-in-one printing solution.

 The HP Jet Fusion 3D 4200 employs HP’s proprietary Multi Jet Fusion technology, an additive printing method that uses jets to simultaneously deposit fusing agent and detailing agent voxels to melt an even layer of powder on the build bed in the shape of a model layer by layer within a fully enclosed temperature controlled chamber.
 An infrared lamp/heater passes across the surface of the bed selectively fusing the powder to the layer underneath.
 Completed layers are then lowered to make way for the next and so on.